Atlas975/Notes/MediaCoding&Processing/Categorical_data_handeling.md

 ## One-hot encoding
 - No assumed ordering of categories (nominal values)
 - Does not perform well when a large amount of possible categories are present.
-- The boolean nature of this encoding scheme also gives it a high memory requirement, when analysing text for example, vector dimensions will likely be too high
+- The boolean nature of this encoding scheme also gives it a high memory requirement, when analysing multiple sentences for example, vector dimensions will likely be too high

 ![[Pasted image 20231022154301.png|550|550]]